The Principles provide decision makers with directions and guidance to foster transparency and integrity in lobbying.

 The 10 Principles focus on 4 main areas:

-Current approaches, models, trends and state-of-the-art solutions are examined to support a deeper understanding of the potential and limitations of existing norms.
+The report provides an analysis of current approaches, models, trends and solutions to better understand the potential and limitations of existing norms.

-The report also presents building blocks for developing a framework for lobbying that meets public expectations for transparency, accountability and integrity.
+It also presents elements for developing a framework for lobbying that meets public expectations for transparency, accountability and integrity.